Learn how to enable SmartColor™ to improve the quality of your pictures automatically.

-If your channel processed digital camera images, you can select the Enable Red Eye Reduction checkbox.
+If your channel processed digital camera images, you can select Enable Red Eye Reduction.
 This filter examines the flash information in the images EXIF data to determine whether or not red eyes are a problem.
 To override this setting and enable red-eye reduction on all images regardless, select Use on all photos.
 Ignore flash information in Exif.

-If you need to make sure that some pictures are not processed using SmartColor, select the checkbox labeled Do NOT process file if and choose the field and content criteria that must be met.
+If you need to ensure that some pictures are not processed using SmartColor, select Do NOT process file if and choose the field and content criteria that must be met.

 Testing your SmartColor settings on a single image

 To test your SmartColor settings on a single image, select Open Preview Image and locate an image file.
-The SmartColor settings will be applied to the image and it will be previewed in a separate image window.
+The SmartColor settings will be applied to the image, and it will be previewed in a separate image window.
 You can then select the Preview checkbox on the SmartColor settings page to switch SmartColor processing on and off and compare the result.
-You can also drag the sliders to see the effect they have on the image.
+You can also drag the sliders to see their effect on the image.

 Is there a recommended way to tune SmartColor?

-Given the complexity of the SmartColor filter, you need to experiment to find the optimal tuning to create the results you require.
+Given the complexity of the SmartColor filter, you need to experiment to find the optimal tuning to create the required results.
 Generally, we advise doing the initial test runs by adjusting the Overall Enhancement Effect slider and leaving the individual Color & Contrast filters at their default levels.
 If this does not quite produce the required output, you can, for example, increase the individual filter to add more light to shadows, increase the vividness of natural colors, or add some extra contrast.

 The premise of the SmartColor module is that it will not work wonders on pictures that are irreparably bad at the outset, but it will improve relatively good pictures.